How to Make Spray Starch

 Tips For Using Homemade Spray Starch

-- For best results, shake before each use.
+- For best results, shake well before each use.
 The starch will settle, and it needs to be remixed with each use.

 - A little goes a long way, so use sparingly.